-- 1. It is important that all doors be completely closed and locked during travel. - 2.
-Turn off living area water pump. - 3.
-Check that refrigerator door is closed and latched if equipped. - 4.
-Check that nothing heavy is stored in overhead or high cabinets, which could fall out and cause injury.
-Heavy items should be stored in lower cabinets. - 5.
-Stow galley flip up shelf and pedestal tables. - Check that counter tops, range top, and shelves are clear of even small items that could become projectiles during an emergency braking or accident. - 7.
-Retract and latch the wet bath wall. - 8.
+- Check that counter tops, range top, and shelves are clear of even small items that could become projectiles during an emergency braking or accident. - 7.
 Do not cook unless the touring coach is parked and stable.
-Hot food or liquid could scald due to a sudden stop or accident while traveling. - 9.
-Be sure all LPG controls on the appliances are turned off. - 10.
-Check that any internal stowage is securely held in place - 11.
-Check that lights and switches are set in positions safe for travel. - 12.
+Hot food or liquid could scald due to a sudden stop or accident while traveling. - 8.
+Be sure all LPG controls on the appliances are turned off. - 9.
+Check that any internal stowage is securely held in place - 10.
+Check that lights and switches are set in positions safe for travel. - 11.
 Adjust the driver's seat so that you can easily reach and operate all controls.
 Make sure seat is locked in position.
 Do not adjust driver's seat swivel or recline mechanisms while vehicle is moving.
-The seat could move unexpectedly causing loss of control. - 13.
-Check that all passengers have seat belts on properly. - The freedom of movement of the brake and accelerator pedals must not be impaired in any way. - Check rear view mirrors adjustment, inside and outside.
-Adjust window coverings if necessary for maximum visibility. - 16.
+The seat could move unexpectedly causing loss of control. - 12.
+Check that all passengers have seat belts on properly. - 13.
+The freedom of movement of the brake and accelerator pedals must not be impaired in any way. - Check rear view mirrors adjustment, inside and outside.
+Adjust window coverings if necessary for maximum visibility. - 15.
 Secure children in a federally-approved child restraint device.